 - Light outerwear/jacket

-In addition, accompanying passengers 12 and younger are allowed through TSA PreCheck lanes when traveling with eligible passengers (parent or guardian).
+Accompanying children 12 years and younger are allowed through TSA PreCheck lanes when traveling with eligible Passengers who have TSA PreCheck (parent or guardian).

-After verifying whether or not your departure airport has an open TSA PreCheck lane at your security checkpoint, look for signs with the TSA PreCheck logo at the entrance to the checkpoint lanes.
+After verifying your departure airport has an open TSA PreCheck lane at your security checkpoint, look for signs with the TSA PreCheck logo at the entrance to the checkpoint lanes.

 While we recommend utilizing the TSA PreCheck lane if given the opportunity, you are not required to do so.